metareflection/www-research/neuro/index.md

 # Projects
 - Relational Programming Neural Networks
   - The **semKanren Machine** is a relational programming language interpreter that represents all symbols with vector embeddings.
 The semKanren Machine integrates vector database search into the unification process of miniKanren, enabling what we call *semantic unification*.
 Semantic unification allows the relational query engine to tolerate semantic ambiguity in queries.
-As the semKanren Machine is an interpreter, it requires that a programmer provide query code to execute.
+As the semKanren Machine is an interpreter, it requires that a programmer provide vector embeddings of query code to execute.
   - The **neuroKanren Machine** augments the semKanren Machine with program learning and program synthesis in order to solve tasks autonomously.
 - Functional Programming Neural Networks
   - The **Neural Lisp Machine** is an interpreter for Neural Lisp, which stores structured information using cons cells as in classical Lisp while representing all symbols with vector embeddings.
 Like the neuroKanren Machine, it is self-programming and intended to solve tasks autonomously.